s-suresh-kumar/workplace-directory/README.md

  ## Tests

  There are no automated tests written for this app.
-However it is easy to launch the app by going to https://s-suresh-kumar.github.io/workplace-directory/, Once the page is visited, it is straight forward to launch the app, filter results, sort by name and  DOB.
+However it is easy to launch the app by going to https://s-suresh-kumar.github.io/workplace-directory/, Once the page is visited, it is straight forward to use the app.
+User can filter results, sort by name and  DOB.

  ## Questions